Riverscapes/riverscapes-website-jekyll/Tools/index.md

 Most tools have just one deployment interface, some have multiple.

-## Tool Status
+## Tool Grade
-We classify the status of our tools according to their growth from innovative research ideas, through to operational tools in development that (with a little love and patience) can be run by someone other than the developer, on through to more broadly deployablle professional tools that are robust and usable by any user in very diffferent settings.
+We classify the grade of our tools according to their growth from innovative research ideas, through to operational tools in development that (with a little love and patience) can be run by someone other than the developer, on through to more broadly deployablle professional tools that are robust and usable by any user in very diffferent settings.

-Our [RC Techncial Committee]({{ site.baseurl }}\About\) ranks a **tool's status** using the following criteria:
+Our [RC Techncial Committee]({{ site.baseurl }}\About\) ranks a **tool's grade** using the following criteria: